Hyaluronic Acid: It’s Way Better Than Cortisone

 Part of the reason your hips, knees, shoulders or other joints hurt is often due to a lack of fluids in these areas.
 Instead of smooth motions, you have friction.
 Instead of having a layer of shock absorption, your joint contact points are slamming or pressing against each other.
 Hyaluronic acid is shown to rehydrate cartilage and lubricate joints, thus giving you real pain relief.

-Studies show hyaluronic acid injections may work better than painkillers for some people with osteoarthritis.
-Other studies have shown they also may work as well as corticosteroid knee injections.
+Mounting evidence shows that hyaluronic acid injections are producing better results than painkillers, and they’re producing similar satisfactory results as corticosteroid knee injections.
 Studies also show that repeated courses of knee injections were able to further improve pain reduction without any added health risks.
 Similar results were shown when hyaluronic acid was injected into the hip and shoulder.

 Get Long-Lasting Pain Relief for Your Hips, Shoulders And/or Knees